When are 2023 Q1 estimated taxes due for self-employed individuals?

 In general, you need to make estimated payments if your tax liability for the year is at least $1,000 after subtracting withholding and refundable credits, and if your withholding and refundable credits are less than the taxes you paid in the previous year or 90% of the taxes you owe for the current year.

-For the first quarter, January 1 through March 31, the due date for most self-employed taxpayers is April 15 – the same as the year-end tax payment deadline for 2020.
+For the first quarter of 2023, January 1 through March 31, the due date for most self-employed taxpayers is April 18th – the same as the year-end tax payment deadline for 2022.
 However, businesses with fiscal years that do not begin on January 1 are subject to special rules.

 How do I calculate my estimated quarterly taxes?